13TRIS/13TRIS/docs/SRS.md

 * Account System:
   Users can create / edit / delete their personal accounts and login / authenticate with them.
 They have to store data entries such as: Total wins - Friend list - and so on...
 * Finding your Game:
-  To be able to quickly join a play
+  To be able to quickly join and play, users join a global queue through the click of a button and get flagged as 'searching'.
+Optional features would be invite links to be able to create private matches.
-* Inviting others to a game:
+* (optional) Inviting others to a game:
   Any player can create invite link to other people while waiting for the game to start.
 Other members can join via an invite, to which they don't necessary need an account.
 They can only join if the game hasnt started yet (or they were already in the lobby).
 * Leaderboard:
   The leaderboard shows a sorted accumulation of the top players, ranked from highest win-count down: